-Late Payment Law
+Late payment Law

 The Late Payment of Commercial Debts (Interest) Act 1998 was brought into place for two reasons.
 The first is to compensate those who had been victims of late payments and secondly to deter late payment.